MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/export-customized-entity-field-text-translation.md

 ## Community tools

-[Easy Translator](https://www.xrmtoolbox.com/plugins/MsCrmTools.Translator/) is a tool that XrmToolbox community developed for [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Customer Engagement.
+[Easy Translator](https://www.xrmtoolbox.com/plugins/MsCrmTools.Translator/) is a tool that XrmToolBox community developed for [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Customer Engagement.
 Use Easy Translator to export and import translations with contextual information.

 > [!NOTE]
 > The community tools are not supported by [!include[pn_microsoft_dynamics](../includes/pn-microsoft-dynamics.md)].
-> If you have questions pertaining to the tool, please contact the publisher.
+> If you have questions about the tool, please contact the publisher.
 More Information: [XrmToolBox](https://www.xrmtoolbox.com).

 ### See also
  [Import translated entity and field text](../customize/import-translated-entity-field-text.md)